 - Artificial Christmas trees are manufactured far, far away.
 They use scarce raw materials and cheap labour.

-- Real Christmas trees are grown in the UK (and Europe).
-They provide scarce rural winter employment.
+- Real Christmas trees are british grown in the UK (and Europe).
+They provide support for British Christmas tree growers.

 - A real Christmas tree encourages an appreciation of the natural environment and of folk tradition by bringing both into the home at Christmas time.